vbifonixor/spa-starter-api/docs/SignIn.md

-**Sign Up**
+**Sign In**
 ----
-Sign up new users and return their data and access token.
+Sign in users by generating a new access token based on their credentials.

 * **URL**

-  /api/signup
+  /api/auth/token

 * **Method:**